 The various treatments for Endometriosis is an intensely debated subject both in the medical profession and among women who suffer this disease.
-One of the key problems is that no-one really knows what causes the disease.
+One of the key problems is that no-one really knows what causes the disease and finding the correct treatment can be hit and miss.

 The options for care being offered by conventional modern medicine depends on the severity of the disease, with the main aim being to help alleviate the key symptoms.
 These being the symptoms of pain and infertility.